Track day insurance

 You might need two separate policies – one for track days, one for on-the-road driving.
 But if you look for it, you should be able to find the cover you need.

 There’s a few other things to consider before taking your track car out on the road, too.

-Tax and MOTs can be tricky, and you’ll need to ensure your track car is road worthy, meaning its seatbelts, tyres, indicators and lights must be in good working order.
+Car tax and MOTs can be tricky, and you need to ensure your track car is road worthy.
+This means its seatbelts, tyres, indicators and lights must be in good working order.